dusk-network/node-installer/README.md

 ## Prerequisites

-- Ubuntu 22.10 x64
+- Ubuntu 22.04 LTS x64
 - OpenSSL 3

-This installer is specifically built for Ubuntu 22.10 x64.
-It might work on older or new version.
+This installer is specifically built for Ubuntu 22.04 x64.
+It might work on older or newer versions.

 ## Packages

 The installer comes with the following packages:
-- Dusk node service
-- Rusk VM service
+- Rusk service
 - Rusk wallet CLI

 ## Folder layout

 The configuration files, binaries, services and scripts can be found in `/opt/dusk/`.

-The log files can be found in `/var/logs/{d,r}usk.{err,log}`.
+The log files can be found in `/var/logs/rusk.{err,log}`.

 ## Installation